Loopring/protocols/packages/loopring_v3/circuit/statements.md

 - result = (A - B == 0) ?
 1 : 0

+Notes:

+- Checks for equality between any two field elements

 ## RequireEqual statement

 A valid instance of a RequireEqual statement assures that given an input of: